moguljon/smart-brain/README.md

 # smart-brain
-A smart brain the recognizes faces of images in photos that are imputed in the search bar.
+A smart brain the recognizes faces of images in photos that are inputed in the search bar.